Oregon Secretary of State

 • If required to disclose donors or contributors, must include the words "The top donors are" or "The top contributors are" followed by the required information

-• Disclaimers must be in a readily legible font, size, and color
+• Disclosure must be in a readily legible font, size, and color

 • Font color must have a reasonable degree of color contrast between the background and the text

-• Anytime there is a message for or against a candidate, whatever the format, there must also be a disclosure in the same format.
+• Communications longer than 30 seconds must include a disclosure in whatever format the message is conveyed in.
 For example, if a digital communication contains an audible and a written message, the disclosure must also be audible and in writing.

 Type of Communication Disclosure Specifications In Addition to the Above

-• At least 10-point font and one-fourth the size of the rest of the text in the communication
+• One-fourth of the font size of the largest font size in the communication

 Television